-CSI hosts an annual Induction Program Webinar for School Leaders in late July and schools must submit an Intent to Participate in Induction at the beginning of August.
-The Induction

-Program begins with web-based mentor training in early September and continues through April.
+CSI hosts an annual Induction Program Webinar for School Leaders and schools must submit an Intent to Participate in Induction at the beginning of August.
+The Induction Program begins with web-based mentor training in early September and continues through April.
 Induction certificates for inductees and continuing education credits for mentors will be issued in May.